Scalability

 State channels and the Hydra Head protocol

 The Hydra Head protocol is a form of state channel and can be classified as a horizontal scaling solution.
 Multiple instances can be deployed to offload transactions and enhance the overall scalability of the system.
-It provides a flexible way to determine the level of decentralization for each instance and offers a mostly frictionless method to transfer state between the main chain and individual Hydra heads due to its isomorphic nature.
+Due to its isomorphic nature, it provides a flexible way to determine the level of decentralization for each instance and offers a mostly frictionless method to transfer state between the main chain and individual Hydra heads.

 State channels allow parts of the state from the layer 1 blockchain to be validated off-chain by the concerned parties.
 Once the computation is complete, the parties return the final agreed-upon state to the layer 1 blockchain.
 This construction eliminates the 20-second block time limit, enabling state evolution as quickly as the involved parties approve.